Treated Wood Waste (TWW)

 Treated Wood Waste Report

-DTSC has completed an extensive analysis of treated wood waste pursuant to Senate Bill 162 (Galgiani, Chapter 351, Statutes of 2015).
-SB 162 required DTSC to prepare a comprehensive report on rates of compliance with the Alternative Management Standards (AMS) for Treated Wood Waste (TWW).
+DTSC has completed an extensive analysis of TWW pursuant to Senate Bill 162 (Galgiani, Chapter 351, Statutes of 2015).
+SB 162 required DTSC to prepare a comprehensive report on rates of compliance with the Alternative Management Standards (AMS) for TWW.
 To meet this requirement, DTSC conducted 126 compliance inspections of TWW generators and disposal facilities in California.
-In addition, responses to treated wood waste surveys from Household Hazardous Waste Collection Facilities (HHWCF), Certified Unified Program Agencies (CUPA), Solid Waste Transfer Stations and Load Check Program Facilities (SW Facility) were evaluated.
+In addition, responses to TWW surveys from Household Hazardous Waste Collection Facilities (HHWCF), Certified Unified Program Agencies (CUPA), Solid Waste Transfer Stations and Load Check Program Facilities (SW Facility) were evaluated.
 DTSC’s evaluation and conclusions on rates of compliance with the AMS for TWW are discussed in this report.
 To download the report, click on the link below.